 If I have a job that only requires picking up rocks and placing them in a bucket, one could argue that “anyone could do it”, which is generally true.
 However even with unskilled labor there are considerable differences in output.
 How strong am I?
 How much stamina do I have?
 Even in this absurd example individual performance matters.

 Technology jobs have progressed much like medicine – as technology has become more and more complex, jobs have become increasingly specialized.
-Increasing specialization, coupled with business knowledge tends to make individuals highly specialized (and really matter to your company).
+Increasing specialization, coupled with business knowledge tends to make individuals highly specialized (and really important to your company).

 The Type of Work Matters

-Motivation is a big one.
 Some tasks (or projects) just don't motivate me at all.
 Others are interesting and I have a hard time logging out at the end of the day.
 I think there's easily a 3x difference in my own personal performance between those.
 Could be more.
 What is your productivity difference when you work on something you are excited about and believe in vs. something you think is a waste of your time?

 Why?
 Because they are only productive after they learn your systems, technology, and business practices.
 In other words, no one comes in the door as a 10x engineer.
 On the other hand, you can develop people into 10x engineers.
 This suggests that taking steps to retain highly effective engineers (by not ignoring the evidence that they are not fungible) is what is most important.

-If the work matters then matching the right individual to the right work matters.
+Matching the right individual to the right work matters.

 Our Bias Complements our Desire for Simplicity